dexterbt1/MooseX-DataMapper/README.markdown

 Notes
 -----

 Why yet another ORM?
-This project stemmed from getting tired of all my duplicated mapping when I try to marry Moose and DBIx::DataModel.
+This project stemmed from getting tired of all my duplicated mapping code when I try to marry Moose and DBIx::DataModel.
 Moose metaclass programming is indeed very powerful, that with it, I simply tried to hack away this code in my few days of vacation time.
+This will certainly be useful me and I hope others will find it useful as well.

 This project aims to be a clean and practical object-relational persistence solution.
 I acknowledge that we are standing on the shoulders of giants.
 Concepts and API were inspired by Django's ORM and DBIx::DataModel.
 Internally, we are using SQL::Abstract and DBIx::Simple as helpers.
 For now, we are using string-substitution as the strategy for SQL generation.